 A Class II Site Plan Modification, which requires approval by the SPRAB after approval of the Plat, is also required as part of the development request.
-The modification will include the Landscape Plan and Site Plan for all common areas, and the public access easement area, as well as all common elements, such as the entry gates, walls, street lighting, etc. In addition, each building permit for the individual single-family residences will be reviewed for compliance with the LDR and other applicable requirements.
+The modification will include the Landscape Plan and Site Plan for all common areas (L Tracts, maintenance easement areas, and Tract R-Delray Ridge Lane), and the public access easement area, as well as all common elements, such as the entry gates, walls, street lighting, etc. Once approved, any further modifications to the landscape plan's number of trees, palms, etc, will also be required to be approved by SPRAB.
+It is noted that the current draft of the attached landscape plans are not part of the plat consideration and review; the final draft will be part of the Class II Site Plan Modification considered by SPRAB upon a determination of compliance with the applicable LDR.

+In addition to the landscaping review included with the Class II Site Plan Modification, each building permit for the individual single-family residences will be reviewed for compliance with the LDR; the tree mitigation calculations provided as part of the tree disposition plan; and, other applicable requirements.